Many people wonder whether there are certain characteristics of an alcoholic.

 Many people struggling with alcohol use disorder become very easily frustrated when things don’t go their way.

-Uncontrolled frustration can lead to rash decisions and reckless behaviors that can cause serious problems, both at home and at work.
+Uncontrolled frustration can lead to rash decisions and reckless behaviors that can cause serious problems at home and work.

 Alcoholic Behavioral Traits

 To make a sweeping generalization, alcoholics often exhibit behaviors that are deceptive, sneaky, insensitive, and sometimes even aggressive.

 When you dig deeper, though, you’ll see that these behaviors are typically predicated on a compulsive desire for alcohol to avoid unpleasant withdrawal symptoms.

 If you are wondering, “what are the behaviors of an alcoholic?”, here are some of the most common alcohol behavior characteristics: